Nonye2K3/chia/Updating-beta-software.md

 5. `chia init`
 6. Follow instructions to start your node in [README.md](https://github.com/Chia-Network/chia-blockchain/blob/master/README.md) (`chia-start-farmer &`, etc)

 This should copy the plot configuration (`plots.yaml`), key configuration (`keys.yaml`), and node configuration (`config.yaml`) from the old chia directories into the new chia directory.
-Note that your plots are not moved, only the references to them.
+Note that your plots are not moved, only the references to them, but farming should still work.